youneslaaroussi/Phantom/README.md

 This works on everything — canvas elements, iframes, video players, complex UIs — because it operates on pixels, not DOM selectors.

+If native Gemini 3 Flash computer use is unavailable, the server falls back to Gemini 2.5 Flash for vision-based coordinate prediction from the same screenshot.

 ### Memory System

 <div align="center">